nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 To establish this type of infringement the trade mark must be well-known in Australia; the person must use as a trade mark a sign that is substantially identical with, or deceptively similar to, the trade mark in relation to or not closely related goods or services; because the trade mark is well-known, the sign must be likely to be taken as indicating a connection between the unrelated goods or services and the registered owner of the trade mark; and for that reason, the interests of the registered owner are likely to be adversely affected.

-To determine if a trade mark is well-known in Australia, must take account of the extent to which the trade mark is known within the relevant sector of the public, whether as a result of the promotion of the trade mark or for any other reason.
-Must be significant brand with interests in many different categories or an international company.
-If their reputation is not large enough, if they are really a niche trader and it is unlikely a consumer would think they produced a product in a completely different category, then this is unlikely to apply.
-The onus is on the trade mark owner.
+To determine if a trade mark is well-known in Australia, one must take account of the extent to which the trade mark is known within the relevant sector of the public, whether as a result of the promotion of the trade mark or for any other reason.
+Generally, the mark will need to be a significant brand with interests in many different categories or an international company.
+If the reputation is not significant enough (i.e. if the business is really a niche trader and it is unlikely a consumer would think they produced a product in a completely different category), then this section is unlikely to apply.
+The onus is on the trade mark owner to establish that it is a well-known mark.

 ### Examples of well-known trade marks